AdamCraven/angular-fng/README.md

 ## Why

 Not sure what's it all about?
-Have a read here: http://www.adamcraven.me/increasing-performance-on-large-angular-apps/
+Have a read of: [angular-fng - Improve the performance of large angular 1.x apps, by using faster event directives](http://www.adamcraven.me/increasing-performance-on-large-angular-apps/)

 ## Requirements